 Small Claims/County Civil Fees

-Pro se (for oneself) or Attorney RepresentationThe Florida Rules of Civil Procedure, Florida Statutes, Local Rules of Court, Administrative Orders and other local judicial requirements govern civil actions.
+Attorney Represented or Self Represented (Pro Se)The Florida Rules of Civil Procedure, Florida Statutes, Local Rules of Court, Administrative Orders and other local judicial requirements govern civil actions.
 For these types of actions, it is recommended that you contact a local attorney to file and process your case for you.
 However, you do have the right to represent yourself, and if you choose to do so, you must be responsible for knowing and following all legal requirements and procedures.
 Otherwise, your case may be delayed or dismissed by the Court if all matters are not completed appropriately.

 Court Forms and Instructions